cwt/Grok3API/README.md

 def main():
   # Create a client (cookies will be automatically retrieved if not present)
   client = GrokClient()

   # Create a request
   message = "Create an image of a ship"

   # Send the request
-    result = client.send_message(message)
+  result = client.ask(message)
   print("Grok's response:", result.modelResponse.message)

   # Save the first image if available
   if result.modelResponse.generatedImages:
     result.modelResponse.generatedImages[0].save_to("ship.jpg")
     print("Image saved as ship.jpg! 🚀")

 if __name__ == '__main__':
   main()
 ```

 This code: